The Mindset of Change Leaders

 The great change leaders I’ve known have a different mindset than change managers.
 They aren’t trying to contain change.
 They’re trying to make it contagious, embedding change thinking into everything from the most fundamental daily interaction to the most complex strategy.
 To make change contagious, you start with a compelling vision.

 A great example: A COO was consolidating eight sales and service support functions into a single shared services organisation.
-Rather than having a small team of executives determine how to integrate the organisation, he identified cross-level change teams to redefine processes, pull out redundancy and build new relationships.
+Rather than having a small team of executives determine how to integrate the organisation, he identified cross-level change teams to redefine processes, pull out redundancy, and build new relationships.
 The only direction he gave was to deliver the vision and meet the timelines that many considered impossible.
 They met those requirements and more.

 In addition to the vision, great change leaders hold up examples of people who are igniting change within the organisation.
 That same COO led a two-day offsite session for the 300 people who made up the new division.
 He shared success stories, including the highest score in the company’s recent engagement survey and wins that occurred with customers and individuals who embodied the vision, and engaged everyone there in conversations about how to continue to adapt and change the organisation to deliver the customer experience.
 The energy in the session was palpable.

-Focus on building trust, the bed-rock of alignment, engagement and high performance.
 According to Edelman’s Trust Barometer for 2013, one of the largest studies of its kind; only 18% of people trust their business leaders to tell the truth.

 Change is about asking people to follow you into the unknown.
 If there isn’t trust, no one is going with you.
 Research by Donald L. Ferrin and Kurt T. Dirks showed that the greater the uncertainty the greater the impact of trust on outcomes and results.
 To lead change, the table stakes are that you’re credible and reliable.